esotericplutocrat/thecrackemcee.github.io/index.md

 </a>

-<h2><a href="https://www.breitbart.com/big-hollywood/2013/05/12/conservative-art-progressives-attack/"><u>Support this series with PayPal & Patreon</u></a></h2>
+<h2><a href="https://www.breitbart.com/big-hollywood/2013/05/12/conservative-art-progressives-attack/">__**Support this series with PayPal & Patreon**__</h2>

-<p>Make a donation (whether in appreciation for a track or for mastering the finished project as an album) or set up another arrangement in support of The Crack Emcee.</p>
+Make a donation (whether in appreciation for a track or for mastering the finished project as an album) or set up another arrangement in support of The Crack Emcee.

 </center>